watterott/SilentStepStick/software/ScriptCommunicator/README.md

 ![Hardware Connection](https://github.com/watterott/SilentStepStick/raw/master/software/ScriptCommunicator/hw_connection.png)

+You can use every RS232 serial adapter with 0-5V logic levels (e.g. FTDI-Breakout).

 Note: The jumper J2 next to the PDN_UART pin has to be closed on the TMC2208 SilentStepStick.

 #### Screenshot